-While some of these meds are used primarily for sleep, many have other uses as well.
-The choice of medication for any given person will be based on their diagnosis among other factors, and sleep aids may no longer be necessary once the underlying mental illness is well controlled.
+While some of these meds are primarily for sleep, many have other uses as well.
+The choice of medication for any given person will be based on their diagnosis among other factors, and sleep meds may no longer be necessary once the underlying mental illness is well controlled.

 Oxazepam and temazepam do not have the same degree of anti-anxiety effect as other benzos, but they are useful for sleep because their half-lives match up pretty well with a night of sleep.
-They are also are cleanly metabolized, meaning they don’t leave any active metabolites sticking around that can cause a hangover-type effect.
-The key thing to be aware of when using benzos for sleep is that if you use them regularly you will develop a tolerance and they’ll become less effective.
+They’re also cleanly metabolized, meaning they don’t leave any active metabolites sticking around that can cause a hangover-type effect.
+The key thing to be aware of when using benzos for sleep is that if you use them regularly, you will develop a tolerance and they’ll become less effective.

 The so-called Z-drugs include zopiclone and zolpidem.
-Their main therapeutic use is for sleep.
+Their main therapeutic use is as sleep meds.
 Like benzos, they act on GABA receptors (GABA is a calming neurotransmitter), but they act at a different site and cause different changes in the receptor.
-As a result, they are less likely to result in dependence, tolerance, or withdrawal symptoms.
+As a result, they’re less likely to result in dependence, tolerance, or withdrawal symptoms.
 I’ve had moderate success taking zopiclone in the past, but I’ve needed 15mg rather than the most common dose of 7.5mg.

 Histamine does a number of things in the body, but in the brain it promotes wakefulness.
 Blocking H1 histamine receptors results in a sedative effect.
-Most over-the-counter sleep medications include diphenhydramine, which is the drug found in Benadryl to treat allergies.
-A downside of H-1 histamine blockers is that they can cause weight gain when used long-term.
+Most over-the-counter sleep meds contain diphenhydramine, which is the same ingredient in Benadryl to treat allergies.
+A downside of H1 histamine blockers is that they can cause weight gain when used long-term.